 This course is designed to give students an overview of the general principles of pharmacology and pharmacokinetics.
 Topics include the absorption, distribution, metabolism, and excretion of drugs, major drug classifications, and the dosages, therapeutic uses and actions, drug interactions, and adverse drug reactions of the commonly prescribed drugs.
 PREREQUISITE: BIO 185 or MA 106.
-Mode of delivery: face-to-face.
+Mode of delivery: face-to-face, web-based.
 3 lecture hours.
-Fall, Spring and Summer semesters.
+Summer semester.